cm-cc/mesmer/README.md

 * `nev [10000000.]`: number of events to be generated
 * `store [no yes]`: if events have to be stored `[yes/no]` and <!-- which storage version is to be used (`[old]` for v1, `[new]` for v2),-->
 if the coefficients for the VP reweighting have to be written in the event record `[yes/no]`.
-*This parameter is actually used only in standalone mode*, because in embedded mode it's assumed that event storage is mamaged by the calling program.
+*This parameter is actually used only in standalone mode*, because in embedded mode it's assumed that event storage is managed by the calling program.
 See [here](STANDALONE.md#description-of-event-format) for a description of the event formats
 * `storemode [0]`: if `store yes`, which mode to use to store events `[0/1/2/3]`
   * `0`: plain ASCII text file